stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 7. I or R submit W_i.

-If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because multisig account MI's sequence number was not bumped to s_i.
+If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because escrow account EI's sequence number was not bumped to s_i.
 The participants should take the following steps since the withdrawal did not succeed:

 8. Set e to the value of e'.

 The transactions are constructed as follows:

-- W_i, the _withdrawal transaction_, makes one or more payments from the
+- W_i, the _withdrawal transaction_, makes one or more payments from the escrow
-multisig account MI and/or MR to any Stellar account.
-W_i has any source account that is not MI, typically the participant proposing the change.
+account EI and/or ER to any Stellar account.
+W_i has any source account that is not EI, typically the participant proposing the change.

   W_i has two signers in its `extraSigners` precondition that ensures that if W_i is authorized, signed, and submitted, that the signatures for D_i+1 and